gsa-oes/office-of-evaluation-sciences/_projects/2533-evaluating-ai-chat-tools.md

 | Top barriers selected | Output quality | Lack of features and inaccurate content | Lack of features |
 | Top drawbacks selected | Not integrated into existing workflow, poor quality content, and inaccurate content | Not integrated into existing workflow | Not integrated into existing workflow |
 | Top trainings selected | Guidance on specific tasks and information about what you are and are not allowed to use GSA chat for | Guidance on specific tasks and information about what you are and are not allowed to use GSA chat for; over 40% selected five of seven trainings | Guidance on specific tasks and collaborative learning sessions |

+## Applying the findings
+Employee experiences and training needs differed depending on their level of GenAI use, which has implications for increasing AI adoption and use.
+Although there are some similarities across groups with varied levels of usage, these groups face different barriers to increasing AI use and have different training and support needs.
+To maximize the potential of GSA chat and encourage broader GenAI use, we recommend the actions below.

+<b>Reduce barriers to AI adoption:</b>
+- Gather additional input from employees who never use GenAI chat tools to better understand how to increase adoption among this group.
+- Implement consistent ways of tracking all forms of GenAI usage to better understand AI adoption across GSA.
+Most employees are using GSA chat in conjunction with other GenAI tools.
+- Develop GSA chat as part of an ecosystem of other AI and productivity tools to address the top drawback that GSA chat was not integrated into existing workflows.
+- Prioritize development of new product features based on needs of lower-usage groups to increase GenAI adoption.
+Maintain human oversight of GenAI tools to monitor and improve accuracy and output quality, top barriers to increased use.

+<b>Provide additional training and support:</b>
+- Provide concrete use cases for specific job functions to help employees understand how GSA chat can be useful in their jobs.
+- Continue to clarify what people are permitted to do in GSA chat.
+- Target training for users who have prior, but not extensive, experience with the tool.
+“Exploratory” users were most interested in trainings, so those will likely be most effective for that group.
+- Ensure availability of up-to-date GenAI trainings that include guidelines for GSA chat usage, practical applications, - and safeguards for inaccurate content and output quality.
+These could be stand-alone trainings and/or incorporated into existing mandatory trainings (e.g., data literacy).

+This formative evaluation did not have an analysis plan.